-17.1 At least three months prior to submission each student registered for the awards of Doctor of Philosophy, Master of Philosophy or the Professional Doctorate will have an 'Outduction meeting' with their supervisory team.
+16.1 At least three months prior to submission each student registered for the awards of Doctor of Philosophy, Master of Philosophy or the Professional Doctorate will have an 'Outduction meeting' with their supervisory team.
 The purpose of the meeting is to ensure that the student is prepared for their submission date, that the appointment of examiners and thesis title have been submitted and approved and to start to make final preparations for the viva voce examination.

-18 Appointment of Examiners
+17 Appointment of Examiners

-- 18.1 A candidate, who is not a member of staff, will be examined by an Internal and External Examiner. - Appointment of Examiners must be proposed by the Supervisors and approved by the relevant Director of Postgraduate Research and then submitted no later than three months prior to submission of the thesis for recommendation by the Faculty Postgraduate Research Sub-Committee (with Chair's action as appropriate).
-Following recommendation at Faculty Postgraduate Research

-Sub-Committee, the request will be considered for approval by the Research Degrees Sub-Committee.

-- 18.3 There should be a gap of five years between a member of staff leaving the institution and their appointment as an External Examiner. - 18.4 Where the proposed Examiner of a candidate for the Degree of Doctor of Philosophy or the Professional Doctorate is not of Professor, Reader, Senior Lecturer or Assistant Professor status, nor are themselves the holder of at least a Degree of Doctor of Philosophy or its equivalent of an approved university, a list of the proposed examiner's publications shall be submitted for consideration by the Faculty Postgraduate Research Sub-Committee as to whether they show evidence of sufficient research experience for the Examiner to be able to carry out his or her duties adequately. - 18.5 A person who is not a member of staff, but who holds an honorary University of Bradford title may be appointed as an internal, but not external examiner. i.e. Emeritus Professor - 18.6 No member of staff or other persons who are themselves a candidate for the Degree of Doctor of Philosophy, the Degree of Master of Philosophy or the Professional Doctorate shall be permitted to examine a candidate for the Degree of Doctor of Philosophy, the Degree of Master of Philosophy or the Professional Doctorate of this University. - 18.7 Members of academic staff, who are candidates for a higher degree by research must have two External Examiners.
-In these circumstances, there is no Internal Examiner however a Link Person shall be appointed to liaise with the External Examiners and the candidate in co-ordinating arrangements for the oral examination.
-The Chair is also responsible for chairing the oral examination and ensuring that University Regulations and Codes of Practice are observed in the conduct of the oral examination. - 18.8 For all oral examinations an Independent Chair shall be appointed to chair the oral examination to ensure that University Regulations and Codes of Practice are observed in the conduct of the oral examination.
-The Independent Chair shall be a member of the University's academic staff and shall be appointed by the Director of Postgraduate Research for the Faculty (or nominee).
-The independent chair will be appointed when the proposed examining team is presented to the Faculty Postgraduate Research Sub-Committee for recommendation.
+- 17.1 A candidate, who is not a member of staff, will be examined by an Internal and External Examiner. - 17.2 Appointment of Examiners must be proposed by the Supervisors and approved by the relevant Director of Postgraduate Research and then submitted no later than three months prior to submission of the thesis for approval by the Faculty Postgraduate Research Sub-Committee (with Chair's action as appropriate). - 17.3 There should be a gap of five years between a member of staff leaving the institution and their appointment as an External Examiner. - 17.4 Where the proposed Examiner of a candidate for the Degree of Doctor of Philosophy or the Professional Doctorate is not of professorial, reader or Senior Lecturer status, nor are themselves the holder of at least a Degree of Doctor of Philosophy or its equivalent of an approved university, a list of the proposed examiner's publications shall be submitted for consideration by the Faculty Postgraduate Research Sub-Committee as to whether they show evidence of sufficient research experience for the Examiner to be able to carry out his or her duties adequately. - 17.5 No member of staff or other persons who are themselves a candidate for the Degree of Doctor of Philosophy, the Degree of Master of Philosophy or the Professional Doctorate shall be permitted to examine a candidate for the Degree of Doctor of Philosophy, the Degree of Master of Philosophy or the Professional Doctorate of this University. - 17.6 Members of academic staff, who are candidates for a higher degree by research must have two External Examiners.
+In these circumstances, there is no Internal Examiner however a Link Person shall be appointed to liaise with the External Examiners and the candidate in co-ordinating

+- arrangements for the oral examination.
+The Chair is also responsible for chairing the oral examination and ensuring that University Regulations and Codes of Practice are observed in the conduct of the oral examination. - 17.7 For all oral examinations an Independent Chair shall be appointed to chair the oral examination to ensure that University Regulations and Codes of Practice are observed in the conduct of the oral examination.
+The Independent Chair shall be a member of the University's academic staff and shall be appointed by the Director of Postgraduate Research for the Faculty (or nominee). r.

-19 Submission
+18 Submission